Jetsun Milarepa

 NEW PUBLICATION: Milarepa’s Songs to the Hunter and Animals, the Khyira Kagyu lineage

-Milarepa’s ‘Song to the Hunter’; and the living ‘ear-whispered’ lineage of Khyira Kagyu in Nepal
+Milarepa’s ‘Song to the Hunter’; and the living ‘ear-whispered’ lineage of Khyira Kagyu (the hunter lineage) in Nepal

-Statue of Milarepa at the pilgrimage site where he was said to have meditated and met the Hunter who became on of his main disciples.
+Statue of Milarepa at the pilgrimage site where he was said to have meditated and met the Hunter who became one of his main disciples.